tupleapp/pair-programming-guide/_pages/antipatterns.md

 Bring your own keyboard to every pairing session.
 Plug it in before you start.

 This makes swapping roles easier and allows you to show rather than tell when words fail.

+Having your own mouse is nice too, but not as essential.
+(It's easy to ask someone to click on something, harder to get them to type many characters.)

 ## For drivers: